cunnie/writings/i_am_become_forever.md

 company did she discover that he had been estranged from his mother for the last ten years.
 Sigh.
-There was a reason to keep one's private and professional lives separate, but some people could not but help drag their emotional baggage into work, and this employee was one of them.
+There was a reason to keep one's private and professional lives separate, but some people could not but help drag their emotional baggage into work, and this employee had been one of them.

 She remembered being in her mentor's office, "I'm having a problem with an employee."